-If the object still exists in the network and you want to restore it to your NetView management console views, proceed to step 7.
+If the object still exists in the network and you want to restore it to your NetView management console views, proceed to step "7" on page 337.
 Otherwise, no action is required.

 3. The resource was purged when the SNA topology manager was cold-started.

 The SNA topology manager purges all resources that have not received updates within the amount of time specified by the PURGDAYS keyword in the FLBSYSD file.